 After-ski boots Crans-Montana style showcased in our hotel, L’Etrier

-I didn’t scout other options, but the tourist board mentioned Hotel du Lac is a great budget choice where rooms can be less than 100 CHF per night.
+I didn’t scout other options, but the tourist board mentioned Hotel du Lac is a great budget choice.

 Outstanding food and views to match at Cabane Des Violettes